-What to Look for In a Performance Management System
+What to Look for in a Performance Management System

-With the right PM system, it’s much easier to inspire workers to improve their performance.
-You can provide them with ongoing updates on their performance and offer opportunities for recognition and feedback.
+A good performance management system will help you provide your employees with ongoing updates on their performance and offer opportunities for recognition and feedback.
 This allows your employees to actively contribute to progress and even give input themselves.
 The net result of this is that the system of performance is a lot more collaborative, which improves engagement between workers and management.

 One of the biggest criticisms of management by workers is that they have no idea what their employer expects of them, which makes them unsure of their part in achieving the overall goals of the organization.
 A good performance management system should be able to rectify this problem.